brokenmold/astro-photo/README.md

 # Astro-Photo

-Super lightweight and scrapy static app built on Astro.
+Super lightweight and scrapy static app built on Astro.<br/>
 JSX-like syntax, compiles fully to HTML at build-time, leaving zero JavaScript.

 The inherant pitfall being: the quirks of my first time using Astro.